jam1015/evil-god-toggle/README.md

 **Return Value:** `nil`

-**Description:** Saves the current `last-command`, adds a transient hook (to restore `last-command` ), enables God (buffer-local or global based on `evil-god-toggle-global`), and enters `evil-god-state`.
+**Description:** Saves the current `last-command`, adds a transient hook (to restore `last-command` ), enables God (buffer-local), and enters `evil-god-state`.
 Optionally restores a characterwise visual region on entry if `evil-god-toggle-persist-visual` permits.

 **Intended Purpose:** Enter persistent God state from any Evil state, with optional visual-selection persistence.